-- H. CPS is provided without regard to income. - I. DCFS Intake shall assess, to the extent possible, and document in the referral the family's Limited English Proficiency (LEP) needs, including auxiliary aids for the sensory impaired. - J. Intake shall also assess and document ethnicity of the child/family, including tribal affiliation. - 2220 GUIDELINES - A. The DCFS intake social worker shall utilize the CAMIS intake program to record a comprehensive intake interview with any referent wishing to report CA/N. The worker shall attempt to obtain and then include the following when recording information about the incident: - 1.
+- H. CPS is provided without regard to income. - I. DCFS Intake shall assess, to the extent possible, and document in the referral the family's Limited English Proficiency (LEP) needs, including auxiliary aids for the sensory impaired. - J. Intake shall also assess and document ethnicity of the child/family, including tribal affiliation.

+2220 GUIDELINES

+- A. The DCFS intake social worker shall utilize the CAMIS intake program to record a comprehensive intake interview with any referrer wishing to report CA/N. The worker shall attempt to obtain and then include the following when recording information about the incident: - 1.
 The intake social worker shall conduct a CAMIS person search for all persons, victims, perpetrators, parents, and family members listed in the referral information. - 2.
-Individuals making referrals may be told that, if requested, a referent's name shall not be revealed by DCFS during the investigation.
+Individuals making referrals may be told that, if requested, a referrer's name shall not be revealed by DCFS during the investigation.
 WAC 388-15-134(5) - 3.
-The social worker shall inform the referent that DCFS may disclose the name of any referent for: - a.
+The social worker shall inform the referrer that DCFS may disclose the name of any referrer for: - a.
 Court testimony. - b.
 Fair hearings proceedings. - c.
 Criminal investigations by law enforcement including malicious reporting. - d.
 When the court orders disclosure.

-- 4. The social worker may request, but shall not require, mandated reporters or relatives to tell parents of the report.
-The worker may encourage reporters to allow disclosure of their names in order to permit honest discussion with the family of alleged CA/N and to facilitate problem solving. - 5.
-Referents reporting or testifying in good faith have immunity under RCW 26.44.060. - 6.
-Specific allegations of CA/N. - 7.
-Risk factors: - a.
+4. The social worker may request, but shall not require, mandated reporters or relatives to tell parents of the report.
+The worker may encourage reporters to allow disclosure of their names in order to permit honest discussion with the family of alleged CA/N and to facilitate problem solving.
+See the CA Case Services Policy Manual, chapter 2000, section 2131, for limitations on referrals from anonymous sources.

+- 5. Referrers reporting or testifying in good faith have immunity under RCW 26.44.060. - 6.
+Specific allegations of CA/N. See the definition of "Negligent Treatment or Maltreatment" in the Case Services Policy Manual, Appendix A.

+- 7. Risk factors: - a.
 Child characteristics: the emotional, mental and physical characteristics of the child. - b.
 Severity of CA/N: the degree of injury or physical or emotional harm to a child. - c.
 Frequency of CA/N: any past history of CA/N or out-of-home placement of child. - d.
 Caretaker Characteristics: - (1) Factors related to the physical, mental or emotional functioning of caretakers. - (2) Information regarding parents/caretakers or family of origin. - (3) Information regarding substance abuse, domestic violence, and/or ability to protect the child. - (4) Previous convictions for crimes against children.

 - e.
 Parent/Child Relationship: information regarding the attachment between the child and caretakers; information regarding parental response to the child's misconduct; and information regarding the child's role in the family. - f.
 Environmental factors: information regarding the family's social relationships and/or economic status; information regarding stressors on the family. - g.
 Perpetrator access: information regarding the capacity of the person(s) alleged to have committed CA/N to contact, supervise, or communicate with the child directly. - 8.
-Referent and other collateral statements. - 9.
-Basis for intake risk assessment. - B. Sufficiency Screen
+Referrer and other collateral statements.

+9. Basis for intake risk assessment.

+B. Sufficiency Screen